mediocre9/vision/README.md

 # Vision
-A real time computer vision software to project image from android phone's camera.
+A real time computer vision software to capture video via any local network from android phone's camera.

 ## Dependencies
 Make sure to install these packages before running the project.